 brown sugar and spices mixed together in a bowl

 Say hello to the new secret ingredient that will help you make the best ribs ever!
-This dry rub is flavorful, sweet and smoky.
+This spice rub is flavorful, sweet and smoky.
 It combines 7 spices that you probably already have in your pantry, to make an incredible dry rub for beef or pork ribs.

 Making homemade spice blends is one of my secrets to creating incredibly flavorful food!
 When you make your own seasoning blends at home, you know exactly what’s going into them.
 No additives, or sneaky extra “flavorings” that you don’t know what they are!